BBF welcomes everyone back to Madrid after the summer!

 Advice was at hand on issues as varied as chargers for electric cars, Spanish language classes, private insurance policies, individual health cover, alternative therapies and multilingual therapy.
 English language entertainers including award-winning comedienne Tricia Audette and local band The Lovehearts were there to talk about their latest shows.
 Children’s ballet teacher Joy, who runs a weekly class at St George’s, and creative dance company Hello!
 English spoke about their activities for 2018/19.
 Other children’s services providers included Dolores Gage who teaches pottery in English / French to children and Fun Finance who help budding child entrepreneurs’ work out budgets.

 Madrid-based English pop group The Lovehearts, promoted the release of their latest 5 song EP on Spotify at #FreshMadrid.
-Chris Neill, trumpet player in the Lovehearts and case support volunteer for the BBF said: “As all our compositions are in English, the Fresh Madrid Fair was the perfect platform for us to promote the release of our EP on Spotify”.
+Chris Neill, trumpet player in the Lovehearts and Case Support Officer for the BBF said: “As all our compositions are in English, the Fresh Madrid Fair was the perfect platform for us to promote the release of our EP on Spotify”.